Patiala: District administration

-Notable sites
+Places of interest

 Kali Devi Mandir

 The Murti of Maa kali at the Shri Kali Devi Temple, Patiala.
 The temple was commissioned by the Sikh ruler of Patiala, Maharaja Bhupinder Singh in 1936.

 Kali Devi Temple is a Hindu temple dedicated to Maa Kaali.
 The temple was built by the Sikh ruler of the Patiala State, Maharaja Bhupinder Singh, who financed the building of the temple in his capital and oversaw its installation in 1936.
 Legend has it that the Maharaja built the temple to protect the city from flooding and performed annual sacrifice at the temple.
 Bhupinder Singh ruled the princely state of Patiala from 1900 to 1938.
 He brought the 6-ft statue of Divine Mother Kali and Paawan Jyoti from Bengal to Patiala and offered the first Bali (sacrifice) of a water buffalo to the temple.
 Because of the temple's beautiful structure, it has been declared a national monument.

 A much older temple of Raj Rajeshwari is also situated in the center of the complex.
 The temple is situated opposite the Baradari garden at Mall Road.
 Devotees offer mustard oil, daal (lentils), sweets, coconuts, bangles, and chunnis, goats, hens, and liquor to the Divine Mother.